Poikilos/pyjwm/readme.md

 . . .
 ```

 The regen-all.sh script calls the jwmgen.py script, which will automatically add " (flatpak)" to the end of the visible name of the program if the Exec line of the desktop file contains "flatpak".
-This will allow you to knowingly choose between 2 different programs if both a packaged or self-built version and a flatpak version is installed:
+This will allow you to knowingly choose between 2 different programs if a distro-/self-built version and a flatpak version are both installed:

 ![Screenshot of OpenSCAD and OpenSCAD (flatpak) icons coexisting](screenshot.png)